brain-web/philosophy-resources-for-neuroscientists/README.md

 * [The Philosophy of Neuroscience](https://plato.stanford.edu/entries/neuroscience/).
 Article in the Stanford Encyclopedia of Philosophy.

 # Books
-* (The Embodied Mind: Cognitive Science and Human Experience)[https://mitpress.mit.edu/books/embodied-mind], by Eleanor Rosch, Evan Thompson, and Francisco Varela.
+* [The Embodied Mind: Cognitive Science and Human Experience](https://mitpress.mit.edu/books/embodied-mind), by Eleanor Rosch, Evan Thompson, and Francisco Varela.